Gain a deep understanding of the Python programming language by learning all the precise details and best practices from expert instructor Ted Petrou.

 Ted is one of the foremost authorities on using the pandas library to do data analysis.
 His blog posts have totaled well over 1 million views.
 He is also a prolific contributor on Stack Overflow having answered over 400 questions.

 Ted holds a master's degree in statistics from Rice University and is the author of Master the Fundamentals of Python and Master Machine Learning with Python.

 Video lessons for each chapter of the book will be produced and you will have access to them immediately once they are ready.
 No video lessons have been created currently.

 You are purchasing a digital download along with access to all videos currently produced.
 Currently, no videos have been produced.
 The digital download includes the following:

-Exercise Python does not assume any prior programming experience.
+Master the Fundamentals of Python does not assume any prior programming experience.
 The only thing you need to get started is a modern computer that runs a Windows, macOS, or Linux operating system.